harshavardhankonisa/todolist/README.md

 # ToDoList
 This is a project for creating and managing to-do lists.
-It is built using HTML, CSS, JavaScript, and React for Frontend and Mongo DB.
+It is built using HTML, CSS, JavaScript, and ReactJS for Frontend and Mongo DB.
 Express.js, and Node.js for Backend.